esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 - Load an MRI scan into Python and understand how the data is stored
 - View and manipulate image data
 - Understand what BIDS is
-- Understand advantages of working with nifti and BIDS
+- Understand advantages of working with Nifti and BIDS
-- Know how to convert from DICOM to BIDS/nifti
+- Know a method to convert from DICOM to BIDS/nifti

 ::::::::::::::::::::::::::::::::::::::::::::::::